 - Deciding which alternative is the fairest to all parties

-- Deciding which option best promotes the common good
+- Determining which option best promotes the common good

-- Deciding which option is most in line with your personal values and “moral compass”
+- Decide which option is most aligned with your values and “moral compass.”

 4. Make and test a decision: Review all the approaches listed above and determine which one is most applicable to your situation – and then make your decision.
 Rather than putting it out there and hoping for the best, try taking it for a “test drive” to see how you feel about it.
 Consider this question before acting: “If I told someone I respect what I’m about to do, how would he or she react?”
-If you’re not happy with the answer, reevaluate, and if necessary, repeat the first three steps.
+If you’re unhappy with the answer, reevaluate and repeat the first three steps.